 What rates you pay depends on whether the tenant of your core house is:

-- a teacher or principal – in this case, you pay service rates (eg water rates) but are exempt from general council rates
+- a teacher or principal — in this case, you pay service rates, for example water rates, but are exempt from general council rates

 - a private tenant — in this case, you must pay full rates.